 On August 22, 2024, the TAC committee members reviewed and ultimately recommend Option 2 to be forwarded to the Commission for approval and to authorize ICTC to open the Call for Projects for the Local Partnership Formulaic Program Cycle 5.
 On August 28, 2024, the Commission approved TACs recommendation.
 The Competitive Call for Projects for the CTC opened on August 16, 2024, with a deadline of November 20, 2024, for submittal to the CTC.
 All agencies with the exception of the city of Westmorland were able to submit a project to the CTC for consideration.
-Most agency projects were approved by the CTC during the January 2025 meeting.
-The city of Imperial and Brawley have submitted their packages to the CTC for consideration at the March 2025 meeting.
+All agencies have had their projects approved by the CTC.
 Project Allocations will take place in the coming months as needed by the cities/county.